 Conclusions

-This paper introduced the MPEG draft specification on media orchestration (MORE).
+This paper introduced the MPEG specification on media orchestration (MORE).
 This specification provides metadata and protocols for temporal and spatial orchestration between multiple media capture and rendering devices.
 Use cases include advanced multi-camera video stitching, tracking persons of interest over multiple street views as well as immersive media.
 The specification provides an architecture with sources, sinks, processors and controllers, as well as audio-visual media data, metadata and orchestration data.
 Temporal orchestration (synchronisation of media data and metadata) is achieved by reusing and extending protocols from DVB CSS.
 Spatial orchestration is achieved with new timed location and orientation metadata that is associated with the audio-visual media data.
-The new timed metadata is specified to be carried in ISOBMFF files, MPEG-2 Transport streams, as well as MPEG DASH and MPEG MMT transport.
+The new timed metadata is specified to be carried in ISOBMFF files as well as MPEG-2 Transport streams.

 References